isDipesh/nepali-romanization/README.md

 ```

 ***Note:***
  - The script was developed to transcript Nepali text for targeting search keywords by general users.
-Therefore, the script tries to transcript to what a general user would type a given Nepali word in Latin script.
+Therefore, the script tries to convert to what a general user would type a given Nepali word in Latin script.
 For example, 'गरें' is converted to 'gare' while 'garen' being the phonemically correct transcription.
  - The transcripted script isn't always accurate, specially where it needs to decide on the pronounciation of inherent vowels.
 For example, 'दिन' can either be 'din', meaning 'day'; or 'dina', meaning 'to give'.
 - Words in new line and those after punctuation characters are automatically capitalized.